rich-iannone/DiagrammeR/README.md

                                     nycflights13[,13])),
                          label = FALSE)

-# The 'edges' data frame must have columns named 'from' and 'to'
+# The edge data frame must have columns named 'from' and 'to'
 # The color attribute is determined with an 'ifelse' statement, where
 # column 8 is the minutes early (negative values) or minutes late (positive values)
 # for the flight arrival